murad-o/MadeInRd/README.md

 dotnet user-secrets set "db:managers:manager1@example.com" "1234qwE!"
 dotnet user-secrets set "db:managers:manager2@example.com" "1234qwE!"
 dotnet user-secrets set "db:analysts:analyst1@example.com" "1234qwE!"

+dotnet user-secrets set "AnalyticsAppOrigin" "https://localhost:8443"
 ```

 This command will add the connection string to your local database `MyExporterDatabase` and properties to create 1 administrator and 2 managers.
 You can create as many administrators/managers as you want adding them in this way.

+Also, the setting with the key `"AnalyticsAppOrigin"` and a value of the format `"https://<YOUR_DOMAIN>:<PORT>"` will add an origin that the Analytics App will work with.

 # Run